15 best things to do in Aqaba – Your guide to the Red Sea in Jordan

 • Military museum.
 This was one of our highlights.
 A deep dive where you have 21 military equipment lined up in formation.
 You’ll see tanks, jeeps and even helicopters!

 We adored our time diving here.
 Just note that if you plan on diving in Aqaba, don’t do so on your last day here.
 Considering Aqaba is located at a lower altitude than all of it’s surroundings, you may get Decompression sickness if you head to higher ground too quickly.
-Wadi Rum, Petra and Aqaba are all located at higher altitudes than Aqaba.
+Wadi Rum, Petra and Amman are all located at higher altitudes than Aqaba.

 2. Visit the Aqaba Fort, one of the best attractions in Aqaba